red-collar-official/flutter_kore/docs/di.md

 Every scope can contain one or list of objects of given type.
 If scope contains multiple instances of the same type you need to speecify index when you trying to create or get object.

+More information about scopes below.

 ### Defining instances

-There are three ways to annotate mvvm instances to use in di container <b>singleton</b> and <b>basicInstance</b>.

-Or you can also use full <b>Instance</b> annotation.
+There are several ways to annotate mvvm instances to use in di container: <b>singleton</b> and <b>basicInstance</b> annotations (or async and lazy analogues described below) and full <b>Instance</b> annotation.

 It is required to define input type for instances.
 It is passed as generic argument.

-Singleton instances belong to global scope.

-There are several predefined scopes - global, unique and weak:

-1) Global scope (<b>BaseScopes.global</b>) holds singleton instances;
-2) Weak scope (<b>BaseScopes.weak</b>) holds objects that can be accessed from anywhere as long as some mvvm instance connected to it;
-3) Unique scope (<b>BaseScopes.unique</b>) always create new instance.

-You can define your own scopes.

-In this case instance in this scope will be alive as long as there is object that depend on this instance.
-It is similar to <b>BaseScopes.weak</b> behaviour, but in subcontainer, rather than in global container.

-If you annotate class as <b>lazySingleton</b> it will be created in global scope, but only when accessed first time.
+Singleton instances belong to global scope and they are initialized at app startup.
+If singleton is <b>lazy</b> then it will be created only when accessed first time.

 Here are some examples: